Tun Dato Sir Cheng-Lock Tan MA Scholarship: 2026 Profile for Southeast Asia Researchers

 Award Components

-- Monthly maintenance allowance for living costs throughout the MA candidature
+- Monthly maintenance allowance during the MA

 Eligibility Highlights